juliasfrohlich/juliasfrohlich/README.md

 <br/>

-- &#127922; I’m a Backend Developer on [DBServer](https://www.dbserver.com.br/).
+- &#127922; I’m a Backend Developer on [SAP](https://www.sap.com/index.html).
-- 🌱 I’m currently learning more about Deno and Docker.
+- 🌱 I’m currently learning more about Golang.
 - &#127891; I’m studying System's Development and Analysis at Unisinos.
 - &#128587; Pronouns: She/Her